Non-unitary Trotter circuits for imaginary time evolution: Introduction

-The imaginary time evolution operator can be decomposed using similar strategies as the real time evolution operator; namely, QSVT \cite{suri2022twounitary, chan2023simulating}, LCU and Trotterisation.
+The ITE operator can be decomposed using similar strategies as the RTE operator; namely, QSVT \cite{suri2022twounitary, chan2023simulating}, LCU and Trotterisation.
 PITE algorithms use mid-circuit measurements, which naturally renormalise the quantum state throughout the evolution process; this represents an advantage of PITE methods over other approaches which must compute this normalisation, including hybrid methods such as QITE, as well as QSVT.
 In recent years, a number of PITE algorithms have been proposed \cite{liu2021pite, zhang2021observation, silva2021fragmentedQITE, kosugi2021probabilistic} and implemented on hardware \cite{xie2022pite, turro2022itehardware}.
 Amongst these, the LCU proposal from Kosugi et al \cite{kosugi2021probabilistic} is the most comparable to the scheme that will be proposed in this paper: both methods are general schemes for constructing the necessary circuits directly given any input Hamiltonian, without the need for system-specific block encodings and without incurring an additional classical cost in computing an initial singular value decomposition of the ITE operator \cite{liu2021pite}.
-In the LCU proposal, the approximate implementation of the ITE operator is achieved by the repeated application of the forward and backward RTE operators, $\cos(\hat{H}_mt) \propto e^{-i\hat{H}mt} + e^{+i\hat{H}_mt}$, where $H_m$ is a local term in the Hamiltonian, requiring two controlled Pauli gadgets per term for each time step.
+In the LCU proposal, a first-order approximation of the ITE operator, $(1-\hat{H}\tfrac{\tau}{r})^r$, where $r$ is the number of time steps, is achieved by the repeated application of controlled forward and backward RTE operators, requiring two controlled Pauli gadgets for each Hamiltonian term per time step.